addison527/TheTaiChiClub/README.md

     (side info) This is my dad's Taichi youtube channel: https://www.youtube.com/@WushuandKungFu

     PUBLISH THESE: Links to the demo videos can be found on the word press demo page: https://thetaichiclub1.wordpress.com/2024/06/01/growth-unlocked/
-4. Forms of Taichi: Yang, etc
+4. Forms of Taichi: 24 Movement and more this is just to provide information to users about different styles and the style they will be focusing on

 FOOTER
 1. Contact information